GoodbyePlanet/passkey-service/README.md

 ### Passkey Service

-A simple Go + Gin service implementing passkey (WebAuthn) registration and authentication using PostgreSQL.
+A simple Go + Gin service implementing passkey (WebAuthn) registration and authentication flows.
+PostgreSQL is used as a persistence layer.

 This service exposes the following REST API endpoints: